Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

-\item[(L2)] \textbf{Linear scattering and final-state well-posedness.} The Cauchy-to-radiation map extends to an isomorphism between the order-$k$ energy space of Cauchy data on $\Sigma_{\tau_{0}}$ and a Hilbert space of linear asymptotic data on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$, and the linear final-state problem on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$ is well posed with estimates compatible with (L1). \end{enumerate}
+\item[(L2)] \textbf{Linear scattering and final-state well-posedness.} The Cauchy-to-radiation map extends continuously from the order-$k$ forward Cauchy space ${\Hcauchy}^{k}(\Sigma_{\tau_0})$ to a Hilbert space of linear asymptotic data on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$.
+The inverse final-state problem on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$ is well posed into the scattering Cauchy space ${\Hscatt}^{k}(\Sigma_{\tau_0})$, with estimates compatible with (L1).
+In geometries without a horizon blue-shift obstruction these two spaces may coincide; on Kerr they are kept distinct as in Definition~\ref{def:kerr-scattering-topology}. \end{enumerate}

-All Maxwell estimates in $\Lin_{k}$ are understood for the \emph{radiative} (charge-free) part of the field: for general data with nonzero electric/magnetic charges one first subtracts the corresponding stationary Coulomb solution. \end{definition}
+All Maxwell estimates in $\Lin_{k}$ are understood for the \emph{radiative} (uncharged) part of the field: for general data with nonzero electric charge one first subtracts the corresponding stationary Coulomb solution. \end{definition}